 - Polishing your floor every few months is a great way to clean hardwood flooring.
 Polishing renews and refreshes the finish that protects your hardwood floor.
-With floors that have some kind of protective sealant, it is the finish that is getting the most attention when we clean—not the actual hardwood.
-Polishing your floor fills in microscopic scratches and evens out a floor’s protective surface.
+With floors that have some kind of protective sealant, it is the finish that is getting the most attention when we clean?not the actual hardwood.
+Polishing your floor fills in microscopic scratches and evens out a floor?s protective surface.
 Polishing a hardwood floor is not a difficult task and can be done with a minimal amount of effort.
+You can even use the best steam mop for hardwood floors to bring excellent results without all of the elbow grease.

 - With all the abuse we put on our hardwood floors, consider giving your floor a deep clean or a sand and refinish every 3-5 years.
 Sanding and refinishing your floor completely removes the old protective finish and replaces it.
 If your floor has some deep scratches or gouges, sanding and refinishing can repair this damage, leaving you with immaculately clean hardwood flooring.